shethabhish/chat-application/README.md

 ## Introduction
 This is a code repository for the corresponding web app.

-Create a full Realtime Chat Application.
+Created a full Realtime Chat Application.
 Used React on the front end, with NodeJS + Socket.io web socket library on the back end.
 Developed a strong understanding of how to send and receive messages using web sockets and Socket.io to make any real-time application.